cyrilthirion/DocusignBlurCSS/README.md

 # DocusignBlurStylus
-Blur Docusign PII using Stylus extension
+Blur Docusign PII using a userstyle extension

 # Description
 This script will blur the visible PII when using the Docusign ID Verification product.
 This can be useful when you are sharing your screen or recording a demo of Docusign ID Verification